 • Start the pressure cooker in saute mode and let it heat.
 Add oil and cumin seeds.

 • Drain the water from the soaked lentils and beans.
 Add them to the instant pot.
-Add water and mix the ingredients.
+Add 3 cups of water for cooking and give it a stir.

 • (optional) In a steel bowl, add the ingredients for brown rice.
 Please a tall trivet and the bowl of rice on top of the trivet.

-• Press cancel and close the lid with vent in sealing position.
-Change the instant pot setting to bean/chili, which will set the timer to 30 minutes of high pressure cooking.
+• Press cancel and close the lid with the vent in the sealing position.
+Change the instant pot setting to bean/chili mode, which will set the timer to 30 minutes on high pressure cooking.

 • When the instant pot beeps, do a natural pressure release.
 Open the lid.